 Westside Future Fund is excited to be sponsoring a Habitat build located in Ashview Heights!
 Volunteers are the heart and soul of Atlanta Habitat for Humanity.
 By helping build quality, affordable houses in safe, vibrant neighborhoods, we are creating opportunities for working homebuyer families to thrive and to achieve many other dreams.
-Volunteer days are available in December 8th and January 12th.
-Give the gift of time by registering at wff.atlantahabitat.volunteerhub.com. wff.atlantahabitat.volunteerhub.com
+Volunteer days are available on January 12th, 19th, 26th, and February 9th.
+Give the gift of time by registering at wff.atlantahabitat.volunteerhub.com.